 The tiny habits approach to change

 The Tiny Habits method aims to focus on small actions that you can complete in less than thirty seconds.
-You want to get stronger and do more push ups?
+Do you want to get stronger and do more push-ups?
 Start with doing as many as you can for 30 seconds each morning.
 Over time, as you become more competent you can build and work harder for longer, however, when developing a new habit: start tiny and build from there.

 Tiny habits can become big habits

-Although one small action – say those 5 push ups you managed – do not feel significant, they are the actions which allow you to gain momentum and develop the ability and skill to scale bigger and higher mountains.
-With diligence and perseverance you will reach the top before you know it.
+Although one small action – say those 5 push-ups you managed – do not feel significant, they are the actions that allow you to gain momentum and develop the ability and skill to scale bigger and higher mountains.
+With diligence and perseverance, you will reach the top before you know it.

 Tiny habits in three steps

-Step 1: The Anchor Moment – This is when you remind yourself to complete the new behavior.
-When you wake up in the morning, say to yourself, “Before I do anything else I will get these push ups done”.
+Step 1: The Anchor Moment – This is when you remind yourself to complete the new behaviour.
+When you wake up in the morning, say to yourself, “Before I do anything else I will get these push-ups done”.

-Step 2: The Behavior – To put it simply: Completing the task.
+Step 2: The Behavior – To put it simply: Complete the task.